NCEAS/vegbank2/README.md

 ## Redesign

-VegBank was originally [designed and implemented](https://github.com/NCEAS/vegbank) in the early 2000's using server technology of the time, particularly as a Java servlet providing access to data that is stored in a backend postgresql database, and using Apache Struts to build a web-based interface for querying and viewing the data.
+VegBank was originally [designed and implemented](https://github.com/NCEAS/vegbank) in the early 2000s using server technology of the time, particularly as a Java servlet providing access to data that is stored in a backend PostgreSQL database, and using Apache Struts to build a web-based interface for querying and viewing the data.
 While the system has served well, most of these technology components have become obsolete, and need to be replaced.